-The IRS says that an employer-sponsored health insurance plan is affordable for you if the annual premium is 9.83 percent or less of your income as of 2022, down from 9.83 percent in 2021 and 9.78 percent in 2020.
+The IRS says that an employer-sponsored health insurance plan is affordable for you if the annual premium is 9.61 percent or less of your income as of 2022, down from 9.83 percent in 2021 and 9.78 percent in 2020.
 But this isn’t quite as black-and-white as it seems.
-The premium is based on self-only health coverage, but again, we’re talking household income here.
+The premium is based on self-only health coverage, but we’re talking household income here.

 About “Minimum Value” Plans

 The affordability rule is based on another ACA term – the cost of a "minimum value" plan that might be available through your employer.
 This term is defined as a plan that pays 60 percent or more of the expected cost for the services it covers as of 2021.
 The IRS has not announced a change to this threshold for 2022.